korcankaraokcu/PINCE/README.md

   * **Automatic String Conversion:** If you type a string in quotes to AddAddressManually dialog, PINCE can convert it to any other type and after pressing OK button PINCE will allocate memory for you to use that string right away! **[Done]**
   * **Dynamic Address Table:** Drag&drop rows, ctrl+c&ctrl+v between independent PINCE processes, clipboard text analysis(PINCE will try to analyze the contents of the current clipboard and try to pick data from it to convert for address table) **[Planned]**
   * **Manual Address Table Update:** **[Done]**
+  * **Smart casting:** PINCE lets you modify multiple different-type values together as long as the input is parsable.
+All parsing/memory errors are directed to the console **[Done]**
   * **Continuous Address Table Update:** **[Postponed\Quarterway Done]**
-  * **Smart casting:** PINCE lets you modify multiple different-type values together as long as the input is parsable.
-All parsing/memory errors are directed to the console
   * **Variable Locking:** PINCE lets you freeze(constantly write a value to memory cell) variables **[Postponed\Quarterway Done]**
-  * *Postpone reason:* Those two features requires thread injection to the target or gdb and PINCE's injection methods are not perfect yet, I've already spent more(read:WAY MORE) time than I should on this, these features are not vital for now, also you have got the options to manually update the table and set the value manually already
+  * *Postpone reason:* These two features requires thread injection to the target or gdb and PINCE's injection methods are not perfect yet, I've already spent more(read:WAY MORE) time than I should on this, these features are not vital for now, also you have got the options to manually update the table and set the value manually already
 - **Disassemble** **[Planned]**
 - **Debugging** **[Working on it]**
   * Can interrupt and continue the inferior, Check wiki for instructions